tadaii/ferencfarkas.org/catalogue/assets/texts/about/ein-krippenspiel-aus-koeroeshegy.md

 > organ, the choir intones “The Holy Night” to which 3 solists placed on the organ loft respond to create an
 > echo effect until the end of the work.
 >
-> I orchestrated my cantata for my son Andràs who conducted it in this version at Lausanne Cathedral.
+> I orchestrated my cantata for my son András who conducted it in this version at Lausanne Cathedral.
 > {{< author name="Ferenc Farkas" >}}

 {{% /column %}}